-The European Commission is delighted to announce Masters Scholarship in DCLead for International Students.
+The European Commission is delighted to announce masters programme in DCLead for International Students.
 The Erasmus+ programme of the European Union has granted over 40 scholarships to the Consortium.
-About 12 to 15 scholarships will be available every year, for three years, starting from the academic year 2016-2017.
+About 12 to 15 financial aid positions will be available every year, for three years, starting from the academic year 2016-2017.

 The Master in Digital Communication Leadership (DCLead) approaches the vast and recent field of digital communication from an interdisciplinary and international point of view bringing together advanced academic discussion with practical knowledge and skills.
 The programme promotes a non-techno-deterministic, social and ethical reflection on digital communication for future leaders of the field.